newalexander/supervised-cadres/README.md

     cadreModel = regressionCadreModel()
     cadreModel.fit(Xtr, Ytr)

 The files in the `examples` folder contain more in-depth examples.
+If you have questions, please email me at `newa@rpi.edu`.